scania/scania-github-guidelines/README.md

 * Product Owners or Maintenance Managers takes decision if code should be open source and versioned on GitHub.com.
 Typicaly made via BIA/TVA.

-* It is the repository owner at GitHub that is the contact person for the code published here.
+* It is the repository owner at GitHub that is the contact person at Scania for code available here.

 ##Recources